 Police officers can arrest a person without a warrant if the officer believes the person is violating a protection order.
 If the abuser violates this protection order or peace order, there can be criminal consequences, including imprisonment or a fine.
 For example, failure to comply with a protection order can be punished by up to 90 days in jail and a fine of up to $1,000 for a first offense or up to one year in jail and a fine up to $2,500 for a second or subsequent offense.

-If you are the victim of domestic violence, you should know that you have legal options.
-If you have been charged with a crime related to domestic violence, whether it's assault or something else entirely, you will want legal representation.
-Get started today with a free legal evaluation of your case by a Maryland criminal defense attorney.
+If you're the victim of domestic violence, you should know that you have legal options.
+And if you've been charged with a crime related to domestic violence, whether it's assault or something else entirely, you'll want legal representation.
+Get a handle on your domestic violence case today by contacting a criminal defense attorney in Maryland to find out what steps to take moving forward.

 Contact a qualified attorney.